 Popular activities within the national park include walking trails, scenic drives, hiking, canoeing, picnicking and camping.
 The best way to see Cooloola is by walking or four-wheel-driving as Cooloola’s sand tracks are rough.
 You can also access Cooloola by travelling up the Noosa River by kayak or small boat which can be hired from the Boreen Point and Elanda Point private camping areas.

-Coloola has a number of lengthy walks including: the Cooloola Wilderness Trail which has a distance of 47.9km one way which takes between 3-5 days to complete; and the Cooloola Great Walk which has a distance of 102kms one way which takes 5-6 days to complete.
+Cooloola has a number of lengthy walks including the Cooloola Wilderness Trail which has a distance of 47.9km one way which takes between 3-5 days to complete; and the Cooloola Great Walk which has a distance of 102kms one way which takes 5-6 days to complete.
 This walk should not be attempted without a topographic map.
-Shorter walks are: Seary’s Creek, 200m (return) and takes 10mins; Poona Lake, 4.2km (return) and takes 1.5hrs; and Freshwater Lake Circuit, 4.7km (return) and takes 2 hours.
+Shorter walks are: Seary’s Creek, 200m (return) and take 10mins; Poona Lake, 4.2km (return) and takes 1.5hrs; and Freshwater Lake Circuit, 4.7km (return) and takes 2 hours.
 See attached images for more information.

 There are many camping options whilst in Cooloola, but please note that permits are required before setting up your camp and fees apply.
 There are a number of locations: Teewah Beach camping area offers beach camping without formally defined sites; Freshwater camping area provides shady, sheltered sites set amongst scribbly gum woodland about 500m inland from the beach; Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet; Fig Tree Point camping area is set among open forests with some wet, closed forest types; plus many more.
 Please note that domestic animals are prohibited in the Great Sandy National Park.